 It is possible that information will be transferred to a jurisdiction where you will not be able to seek redress under the Privacy Act and that does not have an equivalent level of data protection as Australia.
 We will not be accountable for how these overseas recipients handle your personal information.
 By providing your personal information to us, you consent to our disclosure of your personal information to these parties.

 This Policy does not apply to our acts and practices directly related to personal information forming part of an employee held by us for the purpose of a current or former employment relationship between us and that employee.

-If we disclose employee records offshore for any reason, we will comply with cross-border restrictions set out the Privacy Act which apply to the overseas disclosure of personal information.
+If we disclose employee records offshore for any reason, we will comply with cross-border restrictions set out the xi which apply to the overseas disclosure of personal information.

 Security of Personal Information

 We will take reasonable steps to protect the personal information we hold from misuse, interference, or loss and from unauthorized access, modification, or disclosure.
 For example, we typically store personal information on a secure, encrypted serve located in Australia.
 We will destroy or de-identify personal information once we no longer require it for our business purposes.

 When using our website, you should be aware that no data transmission over the Internet can be guaranteed as totally secure.
 Although we strive to protect such information, we do not warrant the security of any information that you transmit to us over the Internet, and you do so at your own risk.